Frequent Flyer Number: How to Add, Earn Miles & Travel Smart

 Domestic and international Filipino travelers

-Earn miles on all PAL flights, free flights, seat upgrades, seasonal promos
+Earn miles on PAL flights, redeem free flights, seat upgrades, and enjoy seasonal promos

 Skywards